Rappich/Logivance-server/docs/azure_server_guide.md

 # Azure Backend Server Guide – Team 4

+> ⚠️ **Important:** The Azure backend, database, frontend, and monitoring have been decommissioned and are no longer live.
+> This guide is kept for historical reference only and should **not** be used to deploy the current project.

 This document explains how our **FastAPI backend** is deployed and managed in **Azure App Service** using **Docker containers**.
 It includes how to run, update, and troubleshoot the development server.